 This makes enough for 3 tins.
 Leave the lids off the tins until the salve is completely cool.
 Once cool, put the lids on and label as you would like.
 I used the Avery Design & Print Software to make these labels.

 It is easiest to clean up the measuring cup and spoon while everything is still warm.
 Using a paper towel, wipe out the pyrex measuring cup and the spoon and wash in warm soapy water or toss them in the dishwasher.

 Using this gardener’s salve is easy.
 After coming in from the garden, wash your hands well.
 Dip a finger into the container and remove a small amount.
 Rub over hands to condition and protect them.
 It is also a good idea to apply another layer before bed.
 You can also use this on your feet to condition dry heels.

 A homemade bar of exfoliating soap or a lip balm would make a nice addition to this gift, especially if you are planning on gifting this to Mom for Mother’s Day.
 There are also plenty of other nice Mother’s Day gift ideas under the DIY tab on my blog.

 You can get a printable of my 4 most popular DIY’s by signing up for my newsletter.
-I’ll also send you a link to my password protected resource library where you will find frugal meal plans and gardening aids as well.
+I’ll also send you a link to my password protected resource library where you will find frugal meal plans and gardening printables too.